cndragn/ideaboard-react/README.md

 ## Update project on Surge

 * terminal: `npm run build`
+* Change index.html to 200.html in build folder to correctly run React routes
 * terminal: `surge`
 * Log in at prompt
 * Add `build` at end of project path